Kallaf/stackoverflow-api/README.md

 ```

 ## API testing
-- To test every thing is working we can test it using postman tests, so we need to use newman to run postman tests (Make sure to install newman).
+- To test every thing is working fine, We can use newman to run postman tests.
+(Make sure to install newman).
 - Run this commands
 ```
 cd postman